-Pre-Warm Your Boots, Socks, and Gloves.
-It’s habit sometimes to just throw your boots in the back of the car without thinking of it, but it could really benefit your toes to keep boots where the heat is running!
-You can also place hand warmers in your boots, and keep your gloves in your jacket before you don them for the day.
+Keep your bots inside!
+It becomes a habit to sometimes to just throw your boots in the back of the car without thinking of it, but it could really benefit your toes to keep boots where the heat is running!
+You can also place hand warmers in your boots, and keep your gloves in your jacket before you go outside.

-Give Yourself Plenty of Fuel.
-Keep your body’s furnace burning hot with plenty of calories.
-Make sure you factor in the extra exercise so you can load up on the right amount of food for your needs.
-Also make sure to stay hydrated!
-Your body’s working hard to stay warm and ski hard, so make sure you’re giving it what it needs to run effectively.
+Keep your body’s furnace burning hot with plenty of calories!
+Make sure you factor in the extra exercise so you can load up on the right amount of food for your needs throughout the day.
+Also, it’s critical in these high altitudes to make sure you stay hydrated.
+Your body is working hard to stay warm and ski hard, so make sure you’re giving it what it needs to run effectively!

-The Right Socks Can Change Your Day.
-Resist the urge to wear multiple pairs of socks.
-This could end up working against you, causing circulation problems or blisters.
+Being cold really SOCKS!
+But, try to resist the urge to wear multiple pairs of socks.
+This could end up working against you, causing circulation problems or even worse, painful blisters.
 Try wool (or Smart Wool) and remember that more is not necessarily better.